 Vaginal discharge is most often a normal and regular occurrence.
-There are, however, types of discharge that can indicate an infection.
-Abnormal discharge may be yellow or green in color, chunky in consistency, or foul smelling.
+However, there are certain types of discharge that can indicate an infection.
+Abnormal discharge may be yellow or green, chunky in consistency, or foul smelling.

-Clear and Watery
+Clear and watery

-Clear and Stretchy
+Clear and stretchy

-Brown or Bloody
+Brown or bloody

-Brown or bloody discharge is usually normal, especially when it occurs during your menstrual cycle.
+Brown or bloody discharge is usually normal, especially when it occurs during or right after your menstrual cycle.
 A late discharge at the end of your period can look brown instead of red.
-You may also experience a small amount of bloody discharge between periods, which is called spotting.
+You may also experience a small amount of bloody discharge between periods.
+This is called spotting.

-Yellow or Green
+Yellow or green

 Abnormal vaginal discharge, however, is usually caused by an infection.